Leaked Roe v. Wade draft opinion prompts reactions in Vermont

 On Monday, Politico published a leaked draft of a Supreme Court majority opinion that would overturn Roe v.
 Wade as well as Planned Parenthood v.
 Casey, prompting many politicians and entities to issue statements.

-She urged Vermonters to pass the Reproductive Liberty Amendment in November, which would “amend Vermont’s constitution to protect every person's right to make their own reproductive decisions, like whether and when to become pregnant, use temporary or permanent birth control, or seek abortion care,” she stated.
+She urged Vermonters to pass the Reproductive Liberty Amendment in November, which would “amend Vermont’s constitution to protect every person’s right to make their own reproductive decisions, such as whether and when to become pregnant, use temporary or permanent birth control or seek abortion care,” she stated.
 “At Planned Parenthood, we know that banning abortion does not take away people’s need to access abortion care.
-Patients who need to access abortion should not face the shame and overwhelming hurdles that will come from this decision.
+Patients who need to access to abortion should not face the shame and overwhelming hurdles that will come from this decision.
 And we will do everything we can to help those patients get abortion care safely.”

 Gov. Phil Scott, a Republican, stated that Vermont has been prepared for this possibility.